maliMirkec/personal-website/site/index.md

       href: /newsletter/
       title: Subscribe here ⇢
   - type: hero-beta
+    title: From the Portfolio
+    desc: >-
+      Here are the projects that I am most proud.
+Built with **WordPress**, **Shopify**, **Jekyll**, and **Hugo**, amongst others.
+  - type: cards-gamma
+    desc: Do you want to work with me?
+    cta:
+      title: See project ⇢
+    cta2:
+      href: /contact/
+      title: Hire me ⇢
+    filter: portfolio
+    limit: 5
+  - type: hero-beta
     title: From Publications
     desc: >-
       Here are the posts that I wrote for some prominent publications.
 I wrote for **CSS Tricks**, **LogRocket**, and **Toptal**.